SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_device_setting_d_.devicesetting.md

 ▸ **capabilities**(`items`: string[]): *[DeviceSetting](_pages_device_setting_d_.devicesetting.md)*

-Sets the required capabilities for the devices in the select options.
+Sets the required capabilities for the devices in the selection options.
-To appear in the select list devices must have all of these capabilities.
+To appear in the selection list, devices must have all of the specified capabilities.

 **Parameters:**